eclipse-archived/ceylon-ide-eclipse/README.md

    <http://ceylon-lang.org/documentation/1.2/ide/install/> but use the full path
    to this directory instead as the URL of the update site.

-## Developing the Ceylon Plugin
+## Developing the Ceylon plugin

 ### Building project per project

 If you make modifications on one of Ceylon IDE's dependencies, you can rebuild projects separately:

 1. Build a full Ceylon distribution locally (see [here][building the distribution] for more details):
    - In the `.../ceylon` directory run: `ant clean dist`
    - This should have produced an eclipse update site available at the following path:

    `./osgi/build/dist`

 2. Build the Ceylon SDK locally:
    - In the `.../ceylon` directory run: `ant clean-sdk sdk`
    - This should have produced an eclipse update site available at the following path:

    `../ceylon-sdk/osgi/dist`

 3. Build the Ceylon Formatter locally (see [here][formatter] for more details):
    - In the `.../ceylon.formatter` directory run: `ant clean publish ide-quick`
    - This should have produced an eclipse update site available at the following path:

    `.../ceylon.formatter/osgi/dist`

 4. Build the Ceylon IDE Common components locally (see [here][common] for more details):
    - In the `.../ceylon-ide-common` directory run: `ant clean publish ide-quick`
    - This should have produced an eclipse update site available at the following path:

    `.../ceylon-ide-common/osgi/dist`

 5. Build the Java To Ceylon Converter components locally (see [here][java2ceylon] for more details):
    - In the `.../ceylon.tool.converter.java2ceylon` directory run: `ant clean publish ide-quick`
    - This should have produced an eclipse update site available at the following path:

    `.../ceylon.tool.converter.java2ceylon/osgi/dist`

 6. From the directory `.../ceylon-ide-eclipse`, type:

         mvn clean install -fae

    Faster alternative: To skip tests completely you can run:

         mvn clean install -DskipTests

 [building the distribution]: https://github.com/ceylon/ceylon/blob/master/dist/README.md#building-the-distribution